 Cooking seasonally is a privilege — and a pleasure — that’s allowed me to discover my own voice as a cook in the Hudson Valley.
 I have shared my philosophy of food by lecturing at Vassar College and working with students at the nearby Indian Mountain School and Millbrook School.
 And, I continue to explore and expand my understanding of the Valley through my weekly radio show, Flavor Matters, at the Robin Hood Radio Station, the smallest NPR station in the nation.

-Furthermore, I am honored to have been named the Best Chef in the Hudson Valley, as well as a James Beard Award semi-finalist.
+Furthermore, I am happy to have been named the Best Chef in the Hudson Valley, as well as a James Beard Award semi-finalist.
 But for me, the greatest reward is having diners who time and again enjoy and appreciate food that is an expression of my heritage, personality and relationship to the land.
 Such an appreciation is incredibly satisfying and rewarding!